Remarkable Social Workers work for Outstanding Leaders in Wakefield

 Here are just some of the things you can expect when working for Wakefield Council:

-Ofsted inspectors recently acknowledged that in Wakefield children and young people are positioned ‘at the centre of all practice’, and we know that our staff are at the heart of realising this.
+Ofsted inspectors recently acknowledged that in Wakefield children and young people “are at the centre of practice”.
+We know our social workers are the key to achieving this.

 |Hours per-week||37 hours|

-We recognise the challenges for social workers – both in the complexity of the role and with the additional impact of the national pandemic.
-We understand the importance of retaining connectivity and providing staff with the right support, tools, and skills so that they can thrive.
-In Wakefield you are provided with the space, resources and help to feel safe in carrying out your vital work with children and their families.
+We recognise the challenges for social workers – both in the complexity of the role and with the additional impact of national pandemic and understand the importance of retaining connectivity and providing staff with the right support, tools, and skills so that they can thrive.
+In Wakefield, you are provided with the space and resources to meet safely with team members, with families and children to ensure that you feel safe, but also without sacrificing the essential elements of your role.

 What I might be doing?

-- You will be able to undertake the role of the Lead Professional in statutory cases requiring a qualified social worker.
+- To undertake the role of the Lead Professional in complex statutory cases requiring a qualified social worker.

-- Post ASYE you will facilitate or chair a range of meetings, including the ‘team around’ and “family network” meetings.
+- You will facilitate or chair a range of meetings, including the “team around” and “family network” meetings and team-based learning sessions.

 - You will work with children and young people, families, carers and communities to help them make informed choices and decisions, enabling them to clarify and express their needs and contribute to service planning.

-- You will participate in training and development activities that ensure your up to date knowledge, skills and continuous professional development.
+- You will participate in and deliver training and development activities that ensure up to date knowledge, skills and continuous professional development both for you and colleagues across the organisation.

-- BA or MA in Social Work, Diploma in Social Work, or equivalent recognised by the Central Council for Education & Training in Social Work.
+- BA or MA in Social Work, Dip in Social Work, or equivalent recognised by the Central Council for Education & Training in Social Work and registered with Social Work England.

 - You will be Social Work England Registered.